thorchain/Resources/Whitepapers/ASGARDEX/clp-implementation.md

 ## Pool Staking

 Stakers stake assets to earn a share of the pool.
-Stake average is the average of their two stakes (of CAN and TKN) at the time they staked.
+Stake average is the average of their two stakes (of RUNE and TKN) at the time they staked.

 | **Unit**   | **Definition**                      | **Unit**    | **Definition**                      |
 |------------|-------------------------------------|-------------|-------------------------------------|